cjhuo/Android-Samsung-Ble-APIs-Bluez/README.md

 Problems (Please Suggest if you know the solution!)
 ===================================================
-1. One thing that I found out is everytime the phone is trying to bond with LE device, The 'Bluetooth Pairing Request' window gets poped up which never happened in API 2.0 (Well, 2.0 has its own problem though...).
+1. One thing that I found out is everytime the phone is trying to bond with LE device, The 'Bluetooth Pairing Request' window gets poped up which never happens in API 2.0 (Well, 2.0 has its own problem though...).

 Acknowledgement
 =============
-Thanks to the great tools [dex2jar](https://code.google.com/p/dex2jar/), with which I have managed to get the API out
+Thanks to the great tool [dex2jar](https://code.google.com/p/dex2jar/), with which I have managed to get the API out